Elevate Your Marketing Emails with Email Graphics + Examples

 GetResponse finds that emails with graphics have a 1.12% clickthrough rate than emails without them.
-That said, adding visuals to your emails is non-negotiable.
+That said, adding visuals to your emails is non-negotiable. t will make your emails more engaging since an email with a block of text can only bore a subscriber.
+Plus, if you post custom visuals, you can stand out more from your competitors, letting people recall your business more.
 And if you want to experiment with visuals, know which email graphics to add to elevate your email design.
 Plus, check out some examples of emails with engaging graphics.

 1. Branding Assets